LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Power Analysis

 Power analysis examines the device's power consumption patterns to gather information about internal operations.
-Current measurements during different operational states (ON, OFF, startup, power down, standby, etc.) reveal functional blocks and their activity levels.
+Current (as in, amperage) measurements during different operational states (ON, OFF, startup, power down, standby, etc.) reveal functional blocks and their activity levels.
 This analysis also can find where components may be isolated on a board only when the device is powered off (such sections can occur when power is run to a section of the PCB through an IC or MOSFET)

 Power supply sequencing is a type of power analysis that helps identify startup procedures and dependencies between subsystems.
 Voltage rail monitoring can identify switching events and operational modes.
 Power consumption signatures may leak information about cryptographic operations or internal state transitions.